On congruence modules related to Hilbert Eisenstein series: Hilbert modular forms

 \subsection{Cusps of Hilbert modular varieties}

-There are two parts in this subsection.
-The first part gives an adelic description of the cusps of Hilbert modular varieties so that we can compute constant terms of Eisenstein series at all cusps.
-The second part defines the Hecke action on the set of cusps and computes the ordinary projection of the set of cusps, which will be used to formulate Theorem~\ref{11}.

-We respectively denote by $B$, $T$, and $N$ the subgroup of upper-triangular matrices, the subgroup of diagonal matrices, and the unipotent subgroup of $\GL_2$.
+We respectively denote by $B$, $T$, and $N$ the algebraic subgroup of upper-triangular matrices, the subgroup of diagonal matrices, and the unipotent upper-triangular subgroup of $\GL_2$.
 We first review two decompositions of $\GL_2$ for later use.
-Let $\mfr{p}$ be a prime ideal of $F$.
-The first decomposition is the Iwasawa decomposition of $\GL_2(F_{\mfr{p}})$, which is given by
+Let $v$ be a finite place of $F$.
+The first decomposition is the Iwasawa decomposition of $\GL_2(F_{v})$, which is given by

-Moreover, for each $\left(\begin{smallmatrix} a & b\\ c & d\end{smallmatrix}\right)\in \GL_2(F_{\mfr{p}})$, we have
+Moreover, for each $\left(\begin{smallmatrix} a & b\\ c & d\end{smallmatrix}\right)\in \GL_2(F_{v})$, we have